berri-puff/MMITM/README.md

 **📅 MVP Release:** Mark your calendar for Thursday, 11 January.
 We're launching our Minimum Viable Product (MVP) on this date, demonstrating the core features we've developed during this week-long coding challenge

+Fully hosted version of this project can be found [here](https://meet-me-in-the-middle-22a40.web.app/)

 ## Overview

 "Meet Me In The Middle" is a web app that helps friends find a central place to meet.
 It takes two locations, finds venues near the middle, calculates travel times, and creates itineraries.